The POSB Everyday Card is designed to save money on your everyday essentials. Can you make the most out of it?

 Should You Get the POSB Everyday Card?

-The biggest drawback of the POSB Everyday Card is its lack of versatility.
+The biggest drawback of the POSB Everyday Card then, is its lack of versatility.
 For you to earn significant savings on this credit card, you might as well forget other petrol stations, supermarkets, telcos etc. apart from the ones listed above.

 So if you do your groceries at Sheng Siong, top up your petrol at SPC, and patronise all the other establishments listed here, then the POSB Everyday Card is for you.
 You might also want to get this card if you have a POSB ATM account and would like the convenience of linking your credit card to it.